-If you’re getting this bat as a gift to a youth ballplayer then you want to make sure that it’s approved for play.
-There are far too many horror stories of youth players receiving a gift bat that wasn’t approved for their league and getting banned as a result.
+If you’re getting this bat as a gift for a young ballplayer, then you want to make sure that it’s approved for play.
+There are far too many horror stories of young players receiving a gift bat that wasn’t approved for their league and getting banned as a result.

 Fortunately, the Easton 2019 Beast Hyperlite is approved for play not only in the little league but also in a variety of other leagues.

 One of the things that makes Easton bats so special is the fact that they use ATAC construction on all their products.
 This stands for advanced thermal alloy construction.
 It is truly on the cutting-edge of bat design.
 The ATAC barrel on this bat brings the optimal blend of performance and durability that you’d only see in MLB-quality bats.

 Why not take the performance of the big leagues down to the little leagues?
 After all, youth players are our future, so we should be giving them the best equipment to hone their skills with.
 You’ll never have to worry about your bat snapping when it’s built with an ATAC barrel.

 When people buy a bat at this price point—especially for youth players—they want to know that their investment is going to be protected by a manufacturer’s warranty.
 The first thing that I want to note is the fact that bats of this quality that Easton puts out aren’t going to snap anytime soon.
 Thus, the warranty is moot.

 While you likely won’t even get to use the warranty, it’s always nice to see one as it shows that the manufacturer has enough trust in their product to provide one.
 The Easton Beast Hyperlite carries a full one-year warranty from Easton.
 I’ll tell you right now that it isn’t going to make a difference, but if it makes you feel better, then there you go.